ianverheyden/Chest_xray_classifier_app/README.md

 - Flask to deploy the model, hosted on Heroku

 ## Optimizations
+Next steps include:
-Next steps include further filtering of orginal dataset to purify training pools.
-Seperate models will be developped gender and
+ - further filtering of orginal dataset to purify training pools.
+Seperate models will be developped for gender and X-Ray orientations.
+ - Multi class classification for multiple disease labels present in the dataset.
+ - Multi-label, multi-class classification model.
+ - Experimentation with SVM classification layer as per